chcg/AnalysePlugin/readme.txt

 More features can be found in the help dialogue of the plugin.

 For generating the dll file I use a  msdev compiler.
-The public project file is not yet finished.
+If you like to port it to other OSs just let me know your changes and I'll incorporate it.

 The project site is:
 http://analyseplugin.sourceforge.net/